 My 16-year-old niece (who was ten at the time) inspired me to think about digital behavior.
 Specifically how technology may be affecting the youth's development.
 I had the opportunity to get to know her more when we both lived in Washington D.C.
-During our interactions, whether it was in family settings or one-on-one, I observed curiously as she'd play MindCraft until having to be almost bribed to stop, as she'd reach for her mom's phone at dinner, and as she'd find that life on-screen was seemingly more entertaining than off-screen.
+During our interactions, whether it was in family settings or one-on-one, I observed curiously as she'd play MindCraft, as she'd reach for her mom's phone at dinner, and as she'd find that life on-screen was seemingly more entertaining than off-screen.

-This led me to become an unofficial researcher of human and digital behavior- I'd observe kids/teens at restaurants, airports, and waiting rooms.
-Taking mental note on their level of external engagement and how they experienced boredom, I (sadly) noticed how being bored is a dying art as parents default to giving devices to their kids to quickly ease discomfort, the kids and their own.
+This led me to become an unofficial researcher of human and digital behavior- I'd observe the youth at restaurants, airports, and waiting rooms.
+Taking mental note on how they experienced boredom or didn't...
+I

 I've always been fascinated by the way kids think.
 They can carry an innate wisdom in their simplicity that I worry may disappear if kids are recognizing a digital butterfly before a real-life one, if they are valuing digital interactions over physical ones, if they are unable to be bored.